 Loyola University is dedicated to ensuring a consistent focus on personal integrity, ethical behavior in business, the appropriate balance between justice and fairness, and fostering a positive spirit of cooperation and collaboration among all of its employees.
 The dignity of the individual is enhanced by the personal fulfillment and satisfaction gained from the work performed.
 It is essential to Loyola's mission to develop appropriate policies and procedures that strive for excellence and help create a positive work environment.

-This policy applies to all employees of Loyola University Chicago, with exception of differences which may be found in the Faculty Handbook.
+This policy applies to all employees of Loyola University Chicago, with the exception of differences which may be found in the Faculty Handbook.

 To maintain fair and effective Human Resource policies and procedures, the University will attempt to: